My PhD title is Wellbeing of older carers of people living with dementia through sustainable social support in Wales

-I completed my BSc in Philosophy and Sociology at Swansea University and subsequently worked for several national third sector organisations in Wales including Oxfam Cymru, Action for Hearing Loss Cymru, the Welsh Refugee Council, and NSPCC.
-I worked as the Equality and Inclusion Manager at Age Cymru for five years leading the policy and campaigning work relating to older people’s and equality and human rights issues.
+I completed a BSc in Philosophy and Sociology at Swansea University and subsequently worked for several non-governmental organisations in Wales including Age Cymru for five years where I lead policy work relating to older people and equality and human rights issues.
 During this time I completed a Master’s degree in Equality and Diversity at Cardiff University.
 I moved to the Welsh Local Government Association in 2007 to work as a Policy Officer for New Communities, advising local and national government on issues relating to asylum seekers, refugees and migrants.
 In 2010, I moved to the Centre for Innovative Ageing at Swansea University and have held various research roles, most recently as a Research Development Officer for the Centre for Ageing and Dementia Research.